sansajn/sansajn.github.io/_posts/2020-12-01-load-string-file.md

 }
 {% endhighlight %}

 where the program loads its source file as a `std::string` and print its length in bytes.
+For further details see [load_file.cpp](https://github.com/sansajn/test/blob/master/boost/filesystem/load_file.cpp) sample.